Updated 04/03/2012

 Askival of Skipness

-formerly Frou Frou II,.. part completed by Aberdour Marine,.. finished by McGruers of the Gareloch....commissioned in 1984
+formerly Frou Frou II,.. part completed by Aberdour Yachts,.. finished by McGruers of the Gareloch....commissioned in 1984

 Corsair